scala/scala-lang/community/index.md

 ## Mailing Lists

 Scala has the following primary mailing lists.
-For those lists that existed before they were migrated to Google Groups, see the links for complete archives on Gmane.

 The Scala mailing lists are covered by the [Scala Code of Conduct](http://docs.scala-lang.org/conduct.html).